This sweet potato brownies vegan recipe is the easiest, healthy gooey chocolate brownies. A healthy sweet potato dessert that everyone loves!

 - Line a brownie tray with parchment paper.
 I used an 8×8-inch pyrex pan.
 Set aside.

 Prepare the sweet potato puree

-- Peel a large orange sweet potato and dice into small cubes.
+- Peel a large orange sweet potato and dice it into small cubes.

 - Place the sweet potato cubes into a steamer and cook for 15 minutes or until the cubes are soft and easy to smash into a puree.

-- If you don't have a vegetable steamer you can place the sweet potato cubes in a microwave safe bowl, cover with a plate and microwave 5-6 minutes until soft.
-Note that microwave cooking will remove the nutritional value of sweet potato and it is not the method I recommend.
+- If you don't have a vegetable steamer, you can place the sweet potato cubes in a microwave-safe bowl.
+Cover it with a plate and microwave 5-6 minutes until soft.
+Note that microwave cooking will remove the nutritional value of sweet potato.
+It is not the method I recommend.

 - Cool the sweet potato cubes at room temperature.
 They are ready to be mashed into a puree when no more steam release.
 It usually takes 10-15 minutes.
 Discard any water that may be left in the bowl if you choose the microwave method.